-The agreement for 2017-18 is now available and has been agreed with the three HISA officers.
+The agreement for 2017-18 is now available and has been agreed with the three HISA officers and signed by both the HISA President and the Principal of the University (as pictured).
 You can read the SPA 2017-18 here.
 Please contact HISA or firstname.lastname@example.org if you would like to get involved.

 Agreement news and updates

-Three working groups have been established and are meeting to progress work on the three work streams.
-We are currently working on the following specific work.
+Three working groups have been established to progress work on the three work streams, which are: student mental health; learning resources; and sustainability and the environment.
 Latest news from the SPA is available on the HISA website.
 Some highlights include:

 Mental health service review.
-The university is about to conduct a service review that will look at mental health support within the university.
+The university is conducting a service review that will look at mental health support within the university.

-Healthy, Happy You Week.
-The annual health awareness week has been extended to cover two weeks and will take place from the 19th February to the 2nd March 2018.
-Preparations are under way and a full schedule of events will shortly be available.
-This year we will include mental health awareness and volunteering as themes.
+Healthy, Happy You.
+The annual health awareness event will take place from the 19th February to the 2nd March 2018, with a full schedule of events including mental health awareness and volunteering for wellbeing as themes.

 Virtual Learning Environment (VLE) review.
 Our current VLE is Blackboard.
 A review of the VLE with a view to replacement by a new version is taking place.
 Four possible alternatives are being reviewed by staff and student representatives.

-If you would like to know more about any of these activities, contact your local HISA representative or email@example.com
+If you would like to know more about any of these activities, contact a HISA representative or email@example.com